privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 message ScoreAdsRequest {
   // Unencrypted request.
   message ScoreAdsRawRequest {
-    // Inputs to JavaScript auction code module. message AuctionCodeInput {

-    // Includes ad, bid corresponding to the ad, the Custom Audience
-    // (a.k.a Interest Group) name the ad belongs to.
-    // The ad-bid pair will be converted to a JSON object before passing as an
-    // input to ScoreAd function.
-    // Note: Every ad is scored in a different thread in an isolated Sandbox
-    // within the TEE.
-    repeated AdWithBid buyer_bids = 1;

-    // Real-time signals fetched from seller Key Value Service.
-    // Represents a JSON object.
-    // Note: The keys used to look up scoring signals are ad_render_urls and
-    // ad_component_render_urls that are part of the bids returned by buyers
-    // participating in the auction.
-    google.protobuf.Struct scoring_signals = 2;

-    /*.......................
-Contextual Signals .........................*/
-    // Contextual Signals refer to auction_signals and seller_signals
-    // derived contextually.
-    // Note: The following are copied from AuctionConfig that is passed from
-    // the client in SelectWinningAdRequest to SellerFrontEnd.
-    // Information about auction (ad format, size).
-This information
-    // is available both to the seller and all buyers participating in
-    // auction.
-    // Represents a JSON object.
-    // Note: This is passed by client in AuctionConfig in SelectWinningAdRequest
-    // to SellerFrontEnd service.
-This data is copied from AuctionConfig. google.protobuf.Struct auction_signals = 3;

-    // Seller specific signals that include information about the context
-    // (e.g. Category blocks Publisher has chosen and so on).
-This can
-    // not be fetched real-time from Key-Value Server.
-    // Represents a JSON object.
-    // Note: This is passed by client in AuctionConfig in SelectWinningAdRequest
-    // to SellerFrontEnd Service.
-This data is copied from AuctionConfig. google.protobuf.Struct seller_signals = 4;

-    // Client specific seller input.
-    oneof SellerInput {
-      // Android specific seller input.
-      AndroidSellerInput android_seller_input = 5;

-      // Web specific seller input.
-      BrowserSellerInput browser_seller_input = 6;
-    }

     // Note: The code runtime engine can accept JavaScript, WASM code or
     // both.
     // Seller owned JavaScript for auction.
 The JavaScript may include